 Lunchtime is from 12.00 - 1.00pm.
 Our school meals are excellent and a high proportion of children have school lunches.
 There is a cafeteria system and a choice of main course, including hot meals, fresh baguettes and salads.
-Children having school dinners choose their meals online from home for up to three weeks in advance thus ensuring they are always able to have their first choice.
+Children having school dinners choose their meals online using the School Grid system from home.
+These can be ordered for up to three weeks in advance thus ensuring they are always able to have their first choice.
 Mrs Stokes and her staff work hard to ensure that the children have nutritious food which they like.

-Some children do bring a packed lunch which is eaten in the dining room.
-Whether you choose the packed lunch or dinner option, a half-term's notice is required before a change to the other choice can be made.
+Meals can be changed or cancelled during the week by using the online system, the meal will need to be altered by 9.00am.
 Naturally, if there are problems (i.e. forgotten packed lunches) we will always ensure your child has a midday meal.